hlysine/RetrospectMod/README.md

 # The Retrospect

-The Retrospect is a new Slay The Spire character with innovative mechanics that encourage you to think ahead and plan your moves.
-The character is still under active development.
-A lot of content and art are missing right now, but it is already playable to an extent.
+The Retrospect is a custom Slay The Spire character with brand-new mechanics that require you to think ahead and calculate your moves.
+You often have to fight with low effective HP and pay extra attention to the playing order of your cards.
+Even playing Strike and Defend in different order can make a huge difference.
+In return, you get the ability to evade card costs and manipulate cards like no other characters.
+Nothing is more satisfying than decimating your enemies with a pile of cards you spent no energy on.

 | **[Download Mod](https://github.com/hlysine/RetrospectMod/releases/latest/)** |
 |-------------------------------------------------------------------------------|
 | [View Changelog](CHANGELOG.md)                                                |
 | [Preview Cards](https://retrospect.vercel.app/cards)                          |

+## Content

+- 1 new character: The Retrospect
+- 70+ cards, including statuses and curses
+- 6 new relics
+- 2 new potions
+- 5 new events
+- 1 new custom modifier

+## Development Status

+- Mechanics: complete
+- Cards: almost complete, balancing required
+- Art: 90% placeholders

+## Data Collection

+If you enable "Upload gameplay data" in the game settings, your gameplay data will be sent to a server anonymously.
+The data sent is mostly the same as what you can find in the `runs` folder, but with the following extra fields:

+- A list of mods you have enabled
+- The current version of the Retrospect mod
+- Whether you have used basemod console commands in your run

+The data is used for debugging and balancing purposes.
+The generated statistics will be made public when there is enough data.

 ## License